FoundPose: Unseen Object Pose Estimation with Foundation Features: Experiments

-\myparagraph{FoundPose parameters.} For the presented experiments, we rendered 800 templates per object with approximately $25^{\circ}$ angle between depicted object orientations.
-Decreasing the number of templates to 400 or increasing to 1600 influences memory requirements, but does not have a noticeable impact on accuracy or speed.
+\myparagraph{Implementation details.} Unless stated otherwise, we use the following parameter settings in the presented experiments.
+We rendered 800 templates per object with approximately $25^{\circ}$ angle between depicted object orientations.
 We set the size of templates and of the query image crop to $420 \times 420$ px with $\delta=0.6$.
-With the patch size of $14 \times 14$ px (for which DINOv2 is trained), we extract $30 \times 30$ patch descriptors from each template/crop and reduce their dimensionality by projecting them to top 256 PCA components.
-Unless stated otherwise, we use the output tokens from layer 18 of DINOv2 ViT-L/14 with registers\cite{darcet2023vision} as the patch descriptors.
+With the patch size of $14 \times 14$ px (for which DINOv2 is trained), we extract $30 \times 30$ patch descriptors from each template/crop and reduce their dimensionality by projecting them to the top 256 PCA components.
+We use the output tokens from layer 18 of DINOv2 ViT-L/14 with registers\cite{darcet2023vision} as the patch descriptors.
 Visual words for the bag-of-words template retrieval are defined per object by the centroids of 2048 $k$-means clusters of patch descriptors from all templates of the object.
 The bag-of-words descriptors are constructed by soft-assigning each patch descriptor to 3 nearest words with $\sigma=10$.
 For each query image crop, we retrieve 5 templates, and estimate the pose from 2D-3D correspondences (established between the query image crop and the template) by P\emph{n}P-RANSAC running for up to 400 iterations with the inlier threshold set to $10$ px.
 The featuremetric refinement is applied to the best coarse pose and runs until convergence for up to 30 iterations, with the Barron loss~\cite{barronloss} parameters set to $\alpha=-5$ and $c=0.5$.
-By default, the evaluated FoundPose variants use $n$ CNOS masks per object, where $n$ is the number of object instances to localize (provided as input in the 6D object localization task from BOP).
-The only exception are variants in the bottom part of Tab.~\ref{tab:main_results} which use 5$n$ CNOS masks per object.
-In these variants, the pose estimate with the best refinement score is selected as the final pose.
-When these variants use only $n$ masks per object, the accuracy drops by 1--2 AR on all datasets.
+By default, the evaluated FoundPose variants use $n$ CNOS masks per object, where $n$ is the number of object instances to localize (provided as input in the 6D object localization task in BOP).
+The only exceptions are variants in the bottom part of Tab.~\ref{tab:main_results}, which use 5$n$ CNOS masks per object.
+Note that all masks were loaded from files with default CNOS masks, which were provided for BOP 2023\cite{hodan2023bop} and contain multiple masks per object instance.
+The number of CNOS masks used by other methods is unknown.